nmdias/FeedKit/INSTALL.md

 Click on the `+` button under the "Embedded Binaries" section of your app's target and select the `FeedKit.framework` that matches the desired platform.

+## Credits
+Similarities to [Alamofire](https://github.com/Alamofire/Alamofire)'s impecable setup instructions are not a coincidence 😃

 ## License

 FeedKit is released under the MIT license.
 See [LICENSE](https://github.com/nmdias/FeedKit/blob/master/LICENSE) for details.